Adventurers Club (magazine): Reception

 In the Nov-Dec 1983 edition of Space Gamer (Issue No. 66), Russell Grant Collins thought that the magazine featured material essential for players of Champions, saying, "If you GM a Champions campaign, I really recommend this magazine.
 If you GM Espionage!, then it still might appeal to you.
 It is a worthy addition to the Hero line."

+In Issue 30 of Abyss (Summer 1984), Dave Nalle called it "a good, if a bit limiting magazine for Champions players, but even for players of other superhero games it is rather one sided."
+Nalle was annoyed by "the editors/publishers thumping their drum so much in the articles and ad/information pages.
+It makes all sound a little insincere."
+Nalle concluded, "For Champions and maybe Espionage! players I'd say go for it, but it really isn't for anyone else, however well done it may be."